mwilliamson/python-graphlayer/README.rst

     ))

 We'll also need to define how to resolve the book count by defining a resolver function.
-When we define a resolver, we need to mark it as a resolver function for a particular query type.
+Each resolver function takes the graph and a query of a particular type, and returns the result of that query.
-In this case, we'll need to mark it as a resolver for the root type.
+The decorator ``g.resolver()`` is used to mark which type of query a resolver is for.
-A resolver is passed two arguments: the graph and the query to resolve, and should return a complete response with all of the fields specified in the query.
+In this case, we'll need create a resolver for the root type.
 For now, we'll define a resolver that returns a fixed object, and prints out the query so we can a take a look at it.